FYP-DineEase/dine-ease-AI/development-plan.md

 # Sentiment Analysis based on user reviews
 # Use the reviews to recommend restaurants
 # Use Vector space model with restaurant name indices

-# Read users from restaurant users so it doesnt get duplicated